ToastNumber/folder-viewer/README.md

         ¦---PrintStyle.java
         ¦---TreeWalker.java
 ```

-##Automated
-A `run.bat` file has been added, which automatically compiles and/or runs the program, and asks for the directory and the files to ignore.
-The style is set to `fancy` and the output is copied to the clipboard. **Note**: do not delete the `bin` folder while the program is running.

 ##Tip
 The windows command line and BASH have a 'Mark' feature, which allows you to copy the output to the clipboard.
 To do this, right-click on the top of the command-line window, then `Edit -> Mark`.
 Now highlight the text you wish to copy using your mouse, then press the `ENTER` key to copy the text to the clipboard.